Kong/kongponents/docs/components/skeleton.md

 ### delayMilliseconds
 - `delay-milliseconds`

-The number of milliseconds to show this skeleton state.
+The number of milliseconds to wait before showing the skeleton state.
 Defaults to 750.
 The following example shows a delay of 1 second.

 <template>
   <KSkeleton type="form" delay-milliseconds="1000" />